An intro to five technical aspects to get you started with user interface design for websites and web apps.

 You can also create combo classes if you want to apply small changes to a single element without affecting other elements with the same class.
 By adding the class “flex” below, I changed the display settings of the black box, maintaining the styling elements inherited by the class “Container”.

-If you want to introduce Webflow to your company workflow or just need to improve your design skills, get in touch and we can sort it out together.
+If you want to introduce Webflow to your company workflow, get in touch and we can sort it out together.